Boston Tea Party memes dominate Twitter after Meghan and Harry’s Oprah interview

 Many found dark humor in how relatable the experience was.

-“It was devastating to hear Meghan Markle and Prince Harry reveal that Human Resources said, ‘we see the problem but we can’t help you,’” tweeted Omni Rolan.
+“It was devastating to hear Meghan Markle and Prince Harry reveal that Human Resources said, ‘we see the problem but we can’t help you,’” tweeted Omri Rolan.
 “But it was also comforting to know The Monarchy uses the same HR company as all the start-ups I used to work for.”

 Another user put it a bit more succinctly: “so the HR department is useless no matter where you go.”